deserializeme/Game-Projects/TileTime/README.md

-# TileTime!
-code exercise from HBS
+# TileTime! - code exercises from HBS

+# Scenes:
+## rectangle_problem
-Project where given a point in 2d space, determine the closest point on a rect and the distance to 2d point. returns 0 if that point is inside the rect.
+Scene where given a point in 2d space, determine the closest point on a rect and the distance to 2d point. returns 0 if that point is inside the rect.

 ![Alt Text](https://github.com/deserializeme/Game-Projects/blob/main/media/gifs/tiletime.gif)